-I always tell anyone traveling to Asia, especially Hanoi, and Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
-With early morning exercise, something magical can happen in Asia’s parks, streets, and public areas.
+I always tell anyone traveling to Asia, especially Hanoi Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
+With early morning exercise, something magical can happen in Asia’s parks, roads, and public areas.
 This is always one of my favorite times of the day.

 In the early mornings in Hanoi, Vietnam, many streets bustle with people out exercising.
 It is usually safe to go out early in Hanoi, Vietnam.
 People in the city tend to start their days very early.
 You must also get up early to see the early morning exercise.
 There are many places in Hanoi where you can see a lot of early-morning exercisers.
-Starting the day early is a habit that many people have throughout all Asia.
+Starting the day early is a habit that many people have throughout all of Asia.